-Common law marriage—or informal marriage—is recognized by the state of Texas but couples must meet certain conditions to prove a legal marriage exists.
-Under Texas law, a common law marriage in Texas can be established through proof that the couple:
+Is Texas a common law state?
+Yes.
+Common law marriage—or informal marriage, as it referred to in Texas—is recognized by the state of Texas but couples must meet certain conditions to prove a legal marriage exists.
+Under Texas law, a common law marriage in Texas can be established through proof that the couple has met three conditions.
+So, what is required for common law marriage in Texas?
+The three conditions a couple must meet include:

 There are also some misconceptions about common law marriage Texas residents should learn about if this type of legal marriage is of interest to them.

-The BIGGEST misconception about common law marriage Texas?
+The BIGGEST misconceptions about common law marriage in Texas usually revolve around questions like:

 While Texas doesn’t consider how many years is common law marriage required to last, the state has established other conditions that couples must meet to prove marriage by common law in Texas.
-According to Texas Family Code Chapter 2.401, in order to establish a legally valid common law marriage in Texas, couples must provide evidence of the following three conditions as noted above:
+According to Texas Family Code Chapter 2.401, in order to establish a legally valid common law marriage in Texas (informal marriage), couples must provide evidence of the following three conditions as noted above.
+So, for common law marriage, what makes you legally married in Texas includes:

 So, does Texas recognize common law marriage?
 Yes, but couples who want to know how to prove common law marriage in Texas must meet all three conditions simultaneously in order to establish a legally valid common law marriage in Texas.